saif-ellafi/foundryvtt-minimal-ui/README.md

 space on screen to focus more on the game.

 * Hidden Foundry Logo
-* Hidden Macro Bar (If you use macro bar, then this mod is not for you)
 * Hidden Scene Navigation panel (Notice you can no longer allow player navigation unless DF Scene Enhancement)
+* Macro Bar collapsed by default and centered in screen
 * Shrinked player list and fonts
 * Shrinked icon size and position of the left-side tools, and moved up